-Jonathan Hope arrives at ASU from the University of Strathclyde in Scotland, U.K. His work lives at the intersection of language and literature: using techniques from linguistics to explore literary texts, and literary texts as evidence for the linguistic history of English.
+Jonathan Hope's work lives at the intersection of language and literature, using techniques from linguistics to explore literary texts, and literary texts as evidence for the linguistic history of English.
 With publications like “Who Invented 'Gloomy'?
 Lies People Want to Believe about Shakespeare” (Memoria di Shakespeare), it’s clear that Hope means for his scholarship to lay-to-rest many misconceptions about the English language and its most famous users - and you can see him talking to our 2019 Homecoming festival about 'gloomy' and 'swagger' here.

 Hope is recognized for his digital humanities work; he is director of the National Endowment for the Humanities-funded Early Modern Digital Agendas, a series of advanced summer institutes now in its sixth year, held at the Folger Shakespeare Library.

 Ph.D.
 St Johns College, University of Cambridge, U.K.